Dish of Zanzabar Egg Curry

 Most

-A fine dish for Breakfast, Lunch, or Dinner, served with Potatoes.
+A fine dish for Breakfast, Lunch, or Dinner, serve with Potatoes or Rice (can be omitted for Breakfast).
 Eggs are expensive in India and East Africa, so Egg Curries are special dishes.

 7